jeffreysorgen/golf-club-sensors/activity.md

 Now that we've got the BLE connecting, and IMU data showing up in nRF Connect, it's time to simplify and specialize our code.
 There is a simple _BLE Hello World_ sketch from [okdo.com](#reference) that turns on the amber LED on the Arduino board when it connects.

-Starting with this simple code as a base, **we'll combine it with our own _golf-swing-acc_ sketch** so that we can see the accelerometer data inside the _nRF Connect_ app.
+Starting with this simple code as a base, **we'll combine it with our own _golf-swing-acc_ sketch** so that we can see the accelerometer data inside the _nRF Connect_ app. (in progress)
-We'll refer to the _RoboCraze_ sketch for reference if needed.

 ##### _BLE Hello World_ code is here:
 ```